From Middle English hed

 ".
 A bearer of this surname was the poet Robert Henryson (1425-1500).

 From northern English place names meaning "high burial mound" in Old English.
 It was borne by Mary Queen of Scot's infamous third husband, James Hepburn, Earl of Bothwall.
 Other famous bearers include the actresses Katharine Hepburn (1907-2003) and Audrey Hepburn (1929-1993).

 From a nickname meaning "tallest" in Middle English.
 It is most common in the southwest of England in the county of Devon.

 Originally given to a person who lived on or near a hill, derived from Old English hyll

-Refers to a settlement (meaning "hill town") where the original bearer of the name lived.
+"enclosure, town".
 Famous bearers of this name include the Hilton family of hotel heirs.

 ) or near a holly tree (Middle English holm